awkgroupag/datalab/README.md

 ### 3b.
 Start the controlboard if it gets more complicated
+* Run `run_controlboard.cmd`.
-Run `run_controlboard.cmd`.
-Once the controlboard is up, it will be opened within Chrome.
+* Once the controlboard is up, it will be opened within Chrome.
-* In the controlboard, open the directory `datalab-stacks`
-* Start the notebook `ControlBoard.ipynb`
-* Follow the instructions in that notebook
+* Just follow the instructions in the notebook `ControlBoard.ipynb` which is opened automatically.

 ### 4. Do your work
 As everything else will be **deleted** when recreating the Jupyter container: Make sure that